onethawt/idaplugins-list/README.md

 * [Snippt Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
 The aim of the tool is to collect many disassembled snippets inside a database for the detection process.

+* [Splode](https://github.com/zachriggle/ida-splode): Augmenting Static Reverse Engineering with Dynamic Analysis and Instrumentation

 * [spu3dbg](https://github.com/revel8n/spu3dbg): Ida Pro debugger module for the anergistic SPU emulator.

+* [Synergy](https://github.com/CubicaLabs/IDASynergy): A combination of an IDAPython Plugin and a control version system that result in a new reverse engineering collaborative addon for IDA Pro.
+By http://cubicalabs.com/

 * [Tarkus](https://github.com/tmr232/Tarkus): Tarkus is a plugin manager for IDA Pro, modelled after Python's pip.

 * [VirusBattle](https://github.com/axmat/virusbattle-ida-plugin): The plugin is an integration of Virus Battle API to the well known IDA Disassembler.
 Virusbattle is a web service that analyses malware and other binaries with a variety of advanced static and dynamic analyses.

+* [Win32 LST to Inline Assembly](https://github.com/binrapt/ida): Python script which extracts procedures from IDA Win32 LST files and converts them to correctly dynamically linked compilable Visual C++ inline assembly.

 * [WinIOCtlDecoder](https://github.com/tandasat/WinIoCtlDecoder): An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.